-Coronavirus: latest update from Ministry of Health on Covid-19
+Coronavirus: Nearly 9000 people or households have self-isolated

 • Coronavirus: Z Energy and Caltex cut petrol prices after oil markets sink

-Of the two probable cases, one was a woman aged in her 70s who had been on the Grand Princess cruise ship and was now in North Shore Hospital for an "unrelated condition", Bloomfield said yesterday.
+"Now is the time to be even more vigilant.
+Everyone can help by ensuring good health etiquette – washing hands for twenty seconds, sneezing into your arm and not touching your face.
+Fundamental to this is not putting yourself or others at risk if you are unwell - not going to work or being out in public if you are sick.

-More than 50 health staff are in self-isolation after coming into contact with one of the probable" coronavirus patients, now at North Shore Hospital.
+"All of us have a role to play in stopping further spread."

-Yesterday, Bloomfield said new laboratories in Auckland meant the number of tests able to be carried out each day would jump from 60 to 750.
+On Monday, Bloomfield said new laboratories in Auckland meant the number of tests able to be carried out each day would jump from 60 to 750.

 Combined with other laboratories around the country, health officials could now process more than 1000 tests a day if required.